 But the fact of the matter is that we almost all go through similar experiences.
 You, people around me at this very moment, friends, colleagues, strangers; we all struggle sometimes when it comes to love.
 Sometimes an awful lot.
 I wasn’t the only one then – or ever.
 Most of us can relate to that pain.

 Here is the main reason why I wanted to create this series: I believe that telling those heartbreak stories generates compassion, empathy, understanding and connection.
 I believe that those shared experiences should bring us closer together.

 I sincerely thank all the people who accepted to share their stories.
 They’ve been remarkably courageous to reminisce about their breakups.
-They’ve accepted to be vulnerable once again, this time in front of a microphone for thousands of people to listen.
-This is brave, and purposeful, and beautiful.
-I am very grateful for that, thank you.
+They’ve accepted to be vulnerable once again; this time in front of a microphone for thousands of people to listen.
+This is brave, purposeful, and beautiful.

 I sincerely hope you’ll find their words as inspiring as I do.

 Read more about the idea behind this podcast here